alvindav/ENSC251/README.md

 * LINUX ENVIRONMENT
 * LINUX - X86_64 GNU COMPILER

-WRITTEN IN ECLIPSE, WITHIN A LINUX ENVIRONMENT, AND WITH THE LINUX - X86_64 GNU COMPILER In ENSC 251, we created a C++ subset language that would parse through C++ source code, construct an Abstract Syntax Tree, and evaluate the statements represented by the tree.
+In ENSC 251, we created a C++ subset language that would parse through C++ source code, construct an Abstract Syntax Tree, and evaluate the statements represented by the tree.

 Throughout the semester we continued to build off previous parts, up until part 5, where we completed our subset C++ Language.